Responsible Conduct of Research (RCR) Training

 Question 2: Responsible Conduct of Research – Select the course most aligned with your research or field of study (ask your faculty supervisor)

 - Complete the required modules plus any of the optional modules you wish (NOTE: NSF requires that the Peer Review and Conflicts of Interest and Commitment modules also be completed).

 Students who completed training previously reported that it took an average of about 2 hours to complete all the required modules.
 This need not be done all in one sitting.
 When you have completed the modules you will be able to view a Course Completion Page.
-Completion of the training modules will be monitored by the Government and Foundations Relations Office.
+Completion of the training modules will be monitored by the Government and Foundations Relations Office for all NSF funded projects.